FinweLtd/doc-livesync-all/docs/site_howto/site_howto.md

 We also wanted to provide the facility for readers to learn at their own pace.
 There are plenty of cross-references (links).
 Use them for learning more about a specific topic.

+#### Example title

+There are multiple levels of titles.
+All titles appear in the table of contents.
+Simply click a title to scroll the page there.
+The titles are also *permalinks* (permanent links).
+You can see the link symbol by hovering over the title with mouse cursor.
+Then, hover over the link symbol.
+The link appears in the bottom bar of your browser (if supported).
+You can also copy the link with the right mouse button.

 Regular text appears like this.
 Important terms and text that appears in a user interface are written in *italics*.
 Product names are often written in **black**.
 Links appear [like this](https://en.wikipedia.org/wiki/Hyperlink).
 Numbered references appear inside parentheses [(1.1)][ref1].

 [ref1]: https://en.wikipedia.org/wiki/Reference (Reference)